CSC207-UofT/course-project-group-054/phase2/design_document.md

 ## How our project adheres to Clean Architecture

+[This diagram](https://docs.google.com/presentation/d/1GwnxknvQq3UOgHyd0vTY455l2_wLG83vvOMlbPF6tbo/edit?usp=sharing) of the major classes in our program highlights the layers of Clean Architecture.

 The frameworks and drivers classes, such as the command line or web app, pass in information to our controllers.
 Our interface adapters do not depend on the view directly; instead, they depend on `InOut` interfaces that are in the interface adapter layer and that the view implements.
 The controllers in the interface adapters layer convert data from the view into a format that use cases can use, and pass the converted data to the use cases, which work on the entities to perform the appropriate actions.
 The use cases also interact with gateway interfaces in the use cases layer that database gateway classes in the interface adapter layer implement so that the use cases do not depend on the interface adapter layer or the database itself.

 Since Phase 1, we have been fixing cases where classes in layers used other classes in layers that are not adjacent; for example, our controllers sometimes used entities.
 We fixed this violation by adding new use case classes, such as a `CurrentUserManager` use case that stores the current user so that the controller does not have to store it.